 Saturday, October 5, 2019– Artist at Work: Alanna Wilcox, spinning wool, 12 noon -1:30 PM in Harold Hacker Hall, Rundel Memorial Library Building.

-Wednesday, October 9, 2019– Book Discussion: Curse of the Boyfriend Sweater by Alanna Okun, 6:30-8 PM in the Kusler-Cox Auditorium
+Wednesday, October 16, 2019– Book Discussion: Curse of the Boyfriend Sweater by Alanna Okun, 6:30-8 PM in the Kusler-Cox Auditorium.
+A limited number of copies of the book are available at the Arts-Literature Reference Desk, 1st floor, Rundel Memorial Building.

 Saturday, October 12, 2019– Finger Knitting, 1-4 PM Children’s Center, Bausch & Lomb Public Library Building.